coldbrewcoders/styled-groove/readme.md

 ## How It Works
-`styled-groove` is a mixin that contains most of the CSS properties.
-The `applyGroove()` function examines the props passed to the component and maps them to the applicable styles so you don't have to.
+`styled-groove` is a mixin that contains most CSS properties.
+The `applyGroove()` function examines the props passed to the component, finds applicable styles and injects them as valid CSS to style your component.

 The primary intent is to remove the repetition of having to declare multiple styled-components in favor of declaring one and, if needed, extending it on a per use basis.